dooguypapua/eKLIPse/README.md

 A graphical user interface developped in Qt is available [here](http://163.172.45.124/uploads/eKLIPse_beta-0-2_winPortable.zip).

+GUI documentation is included in the archive.

 ![eklipse GUI](http://163.172.45.124/uploads/eKLIPse_GUI.png)

-GUI documentation and tutorial are also included.

 ##